coggeshall2/capstone-client/README.md

-# WDI-03 Providence Project \#2 - Serenity Trails Logger
+# WDI-03 Providence Project \#4 - Remember Me

 ## Overview

-For my second project at General Assembly I was tasked with creating a full stack Single Page Application for the web that would allow a user to login with authentication credentials and handle all CRUD actions on a Rails API that I created with generated scaffold commands.
+For my final project at General Assembly I was tasked with creating a full stack Single Page Application for the web that would allow a user to login with authentication credentials and handle all CRUD actions on a Rails API that I created with generated scaffold commands.
 My user stories for this project were:

 - A user needs to create a new account
 - A user needs to login
-- A user needs view all their trails
+- A user needs view all their memories
-- A user needs to search for a trail
+- A user needs to search for a memory
-- A user needs to update a trail
+- A user needs to update a memory
-- A user needs to create a new trail
+- A user needs to create a new memory
-- A user needs to delete a trail
+- A user needs to delete a memory
 - A user needs to change their password
 - A user needs to logout